Recognition of professional competence of the EU certificate holder

 - electronically by completing the form ZFO No. 9 (in Czech language) (interactive - electronic signature or data mailbox required).
 In the form, the applicant has to tick a box "Application for the issue of a professional competence certificate" and select a reason for issue of the certificate: "Recognition of professional competence of certificate holder of an EU Member State".

-2. The applicant must enclose the following with the application:
+2. The applicant must attach the following to the application:

-- a copy of the special competence certificate issued in an EU Member State, based on which it is seeking a suitable special competence certificate as issued by the Office,
+- a copy of the professional competence certificate issued in an EU Member State, based on which you are requiring an appropriate professional competence certificate as issued by the Office,

 one up-to-date photography in a format of 35 x 45 mm, with technical parameters corresponding to parameters of a photography required for issuance of a citizen's ID,

 a copy of receipt of paid administrative fee in the amount of CZK 400.
-(Payment in cash is not possible.)
+(Payment in cash is not allowed.)

 3. Authorised applicants